cw2048/GitHub-Workshop/README.md

    - Key terms: repository, commit, fork, GitHub Pages.

 2. **Setting Up and Navigating GitHub (30 minutes)**
-   - Creating an account and setting up a profile.
+   - Hands-on Activity: Creating an account.
    - Overview of the GitHub interface (repositories, profile).
-   - Exploring repositories: navigating repositories, viewing files, and understanding a README.md file.
+   - Exploring other repositories: navigating, viewing files, and understanding a README.md file.

 3. **Creating and Updating a Repository Online (1 hour)**
    - What is a repository, and how to navigate one?